$0 Tennessee Legal Withdrawal Blueprint — Your Complete Guide to Legally Withdrawing from School to Homeschool in Tennessee

 • The TDOE site gives you facts without strategy.
 It tells you what the law states — in bureaucratic language designed for administrators, not anxious parents.
 It does not provide withdrawal letter templates, does not explain the practical differences between categories, and does not tell you how to handle a guidance counselor who refuses to process your withdrawal.

 • THEA is focused on community, not crisis.
-THEA is excellent for co-ops, graduation ceremonies, and legislative alerts.
-But a parent in a panic on Sunday night trying to withdraw their child on Monday morning will find the site focused on organisational history and advocacy rather than immediate administrative relief.
+Excellent for co-ops, graduation ceremonies, and legislative alerts — but a parent in a panic on Sunday night trying to withdraw their child on Monday morning will find advocacy updates and organisational history, not a step-by-step exit protocol.

 • HSLDA has exactly the templates you need — behind a $130/year paywall.
 Their Tennessee withdrawal letters are the gold standard.
 But if you only need the withdrawal documents to get started, you don't need a year-long legal defence membership.